People don’t just randomly buy whatever they see or like.

 Here’s how that works

-The tool should be showing you when certain subscribers are going from one page to the other on your site and which pages they’re going to.
+The tool should show you when certain subscribers are going from one page to the other on your site and which pages they’re going to.

 Step 7.
 Close the sale!